Tanskanee/drizzle-neo/README.md

 - Prompt model to confirm it is working: `$ python prompt.py -p "How are you?"`
   - Run `$ python prompt.py -h` for available options
 - Run assistant.py for hands-free conversations: `$ python assistant.py`
-  - Downloading the speech-to-text may take a while
+  - Downloading the speech-to-text model may take a while
   - You should adjust the speech-to-text model based on your CPU, see comments in `assistant.py`
 - If your API requires an API key, prepend it to the commands, for example: